couchbaselabs/GrocerySync-Android/README.md

 ## Known Issues

 We currently do not handle the Sync URL changing at runtime (if you change it you have to restart the app)

+## Troubleshooting

+### Configure Android SDK location

+Gradle (the build system used by Studio) needs to know where your Android SDK is, otherwise it won't be able to build anything.

+* First the local.properties file must be created so that Android knows where your SDK is: `$ cp local.properties.example local.properties`.
+* If you are on OSX and installed Android Studio to the default location, you should be ok with the defaults in `local.properties`
+* Otherwise, open `local.properties` and make sure it points to the Android SDK on your system.
+Change the path as needed.